it985/my-stars/README.md

 *   [deepkit/deepkit-framework](https://github.com/deepkit/deepkit-framework) - A new full-featured and high-performance TypeScript framework

-*   [labring/laf](https://github.com/labring/laf) - 🤖 Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
+*   [labring/laf](https://github.com/labring/laf) - Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
 It empowers developers to quickly unleash their creativity.
-ChatGPT generates functions and deploys them in seconds.
-There are two types of serverless: 30-second deployment or 30-second discouragement!

 *   [crawlab-team/artipub](https://github.com/crawlab-team/artipub) - Article publishing platform that automatically distributes your articles to various media channels